hm-lang/core/proposals/README.md

             ++MehDays
 ```

+TODO: discuss Rust-like matching via functions, if we want them.

+### what implementation details

 Implementation details:  For strings, at compile time we do a fast hash of each
 string case, and at run time we do a switch-case on the fast hash of the considered
 string.
 (If the hashes of any two string cases collide, we redo all hashes with a